!!!!!! ENJOY VISITING OUR UPDATED WEBSITE !!!!!

 Other Conference Delegates

-We welcome delegates who are IP teachers and IP professionals (e.g. patent and trademark attorneys, technology transfer offices staff, scientific researchers) to attend EIPTN 2020 without giving a presentation: they will get full access to our debates.
+We welcome delegates who are IP teachers and IP professionals (e.g. patent and trademark attorneys, technology transfer offices staff, scientific researchers) to attend EIPTN 2024 without giving a presentation: they will get full access to our debates and will only pay for social program activities.
+Please contact info@eiptn.eu.

 Notification of the programme of the annual Conference and further details about how to register for the event if you are not a speaker will be sent once all abstracts are selected.
-We confirm that the “formal” Annual Conference will take place on 22-23 October 2021, with a special session on the morning of 16 October for young Researchers/Academics.
+SAVE THE DATE: We confirm that the “formal” Annual Conference will take place on 04-05 October 2024.

 Social programme and Support to Participants

-The Organizing Committee will resume with the tradition of its face-to-face Conferences, and subject to Health restrictions, intends to organize a full social Programme and Study Activities throughout the Conference.
-It is also negotiating currently special conditions with a Madrid city center hotel for accommodation of presenters of selected abstracts and other participants.
+The Organizing Committee intends to organize a full social Programme and Study Activities throughout the 2024 Conference.
+It will propose a list of Brussels city center accommodations conveniently located for presenters of selected abstracts and other participants, possibly with negotiated discounts.

 Publication of Conference Papers